rberenguel/silex/README.md

 > Silex is the Catalan work for _flint_.
 A rock, sharp, used to make tools.

-This is a Chrome extension that can be pointed at an Obsidian vault and more or less read the files and edit them.
+This is a ~~Chrome extension~~ VS Code extension that can be pointed at an Obsidian vault and more or less read the files and edit them.
 Also offers search (through Minisearch, title only for now) and a couple commands.

 ---